< Expand the Menu to access our Tree Identification Pages

 Grey Gum Small-fruited Eucalyptus propinqua

-Lemon-scented Gum Eucalyptus citriodora Other names: Lemon-scented Iron Gum, Spotted Iron Gum
+Lemon-scented Gum Corymbia citriodora Other names: Lemon-scented Iron Gum, Spotted Iron Gum

 Strongly lemon-scented leaves have given this tree its' name and are of great help when identifying this species, as it is of similar appearance to the Spotted Gum E. maculata.
 Mainly found in open forests along the coastal ranges it is a medium to large sized tree reaching heights of more than 30m with a columnar and upright trunk (Picture 1).
 Bark is shades of grey to bluish grey in colour without retaining any rough bark at the base, hard and smooth in texture.
-It is shed in small irregular plates exposing dark grey (blue grey) colored patches of fresh bark causing the mottling effect (more noticeable in wet times) (2).
+It is shed in small irregular plates exposing dark grey (blue grey) coloured patches of fresh bark causing the mottling effect (more noticeable in wet times) (2).
 The woody fruit is mostly urn shaped, up to 1.5 cm in length and shows fine ridges and small warts (3).
 Simple leaves have an alternate arrangement.
 Juvenile leaves are up to 20 cm in length with entire margins, broadly lanceolate to nearly obovate in shape.
 Venation is more obvious in juvenile leaves, showing raised laterals and a clearly visible intra marginal vein (4).
 Adult leaves are only up to 15 cm long, very narrow lanceolate in shape, firm and strong in texture.
 All leaves, even dried specimens on the ground emit a strong lemon scent when crushed.
-Distribution: Mid-north coast NSW to northern QLD ( 2 subspecies E. citriodora ssp. variegata NSW/South QLD.
-E. citriodora ssp. citriodora N. QLD.)
+Distribution: Mid-north coast NSW to northern Qld (2 subspecies; E. citriodora subsp. variegata in NSW/South Qld.
+E. citriodora subsp. citriodora in North Qld.)

 Messmate Eucalyptus obliqua Other names: Messmate Stringybark